top of page

 This was all very esoteric, boundary-pushing stuff, but it certainly made us think.

-We believe that for Japanese wine to stand out in such a crowded industry, it should lean into its own identity—with all the challenges that entails—rather than walking in others’ footsteps, and most of all, make each sip feel like a story only Japan could tell.
+We believe that for Japanese wine to stand out in such a crowded industry, it should lean into its own identity—with all the challenges that entails.
+Rather than walking in others’ footsteps, we should make each sip feel like a story only Japan could tell.

 Recent Posts